FeevaDVA/CMSC312OSsimulator/README.md

  6 - i/o heavy process

- Try to keep the number of processes running at a time to around 10 - 15 any more and it runs somewhat slow but it can be done
+ Try to keep the number of processes running at a time to around 10 - 15 anymore and it runs somewhat slow but it can be done

  The average turnaround time is shown at the bottom with the average wait time which is displayed in seconds